danlopez00/mapshup-charterng/README.md

 Prerequesites
 -------------
-1. A linux server

-2. At least 20 Go of hardrive free space

-3. The following applications running
+A linux server with at least 20 Go of hardrive free space and the following applications running :

 * PHP (v5.3.6+)	both in command line and in Apache
 * PHP Curl (v7.21.3+)
 * Apache (v2.2.17+) with PHP support